 Colorado’s open container law makes it illegal to have cannabis in the passenger area of a vehicle if it’s in an open container, container with a broken seal, or if there is evidence that cannabis has been consumed.
 It’s also illegal to consume cannabis on any public roadway, and many Colorado Law Enforcement Officer have received advanced training in Advanced Roadside Impaired Driving Enforcement (ARIDE).RELATED STORYCan You Legally Transport Cannabis Across State Lines?

 Under Maine law, individuals 21 years of age or older are allowed to transport up to 2.5 ounces (70 grams) of cannabis so long as the cannabis is kept sealed in a childproof container at all times in the vehicle.

 Massachusetts Cannabis Transportation Laws

 Driving with cannabis openly accessible in a vehicle is seen like having an open beer in the cup holder, and an open container of cannabis carries a civil fine of $500.
 All cannabis must be kept in a sealed container during transport.
+Some cannabis products, like this thc vape oil, are sold in already sealed containers so remember not to open the product when in the car.
 If the seal is broken, the cannabis must be kept in a car’s locked glove box or trunk.

 A previous Massachusetts court case also confirmed that the “mere odor of burnt cannabis is insufficient cause to stop a motor vehicle.”
 Since cannabis is legal, smelling like it does not mean any crime took place.
 It’s another consumer protection against unlawful discrimination.RELATED STORYInfographic: Know Your Rights When Driving With Cannabis